 Customer Service staff is also available to answer any parking-related questions or concerns, assist citizens with parking problems, issue permits, process payments, review account histories and provide information about appealing a ticket.

-See our Frequently Asked Questions for answers to other questions about parking issues or ordinances.
+View our Common Questions for answers to other questions about parking issues or ordinances.

 If you can not find what you are looking for in the FAQ's please contact a Customer Service Representative at 919-996-3996 for further assistance.